jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/NullSafety/task.md

 ```
 </div>

-This function has to use the `safeReadLine` function.
+This function must use the `safeReadLine` function.
-If the user inputs an incorrect filter name, the function should ask to input the right one `Please input 'borders' or 'squared'`:
+If the user inputs an incorrect filter name, the function should prompt the user again with `Please input 'borders' or 'squared'` to ensure the correct filter is entered:

 ![`chooseFilter` function work](../../utils/src/main/resources/images/part1/almost.done/choose_filter.gif "`chooseFilter` function work")